-Mind Movement is designed to support those who have suffered a physical or psychological injury to get back on their feet.
-The award-winning program provides evidence-informed psychological treatment to help individuals experiencing poor wellbeing, disability or work disengagement post injury.
+The Mind Movement program, from PeopleSense by Altius, has been designed to support those who have suffered a physical or psychological injury to get back on their feet.
+The award-winning program provides psychological treatment to help individuals experiencing poor wellbeing, disability, or work disengagement post injury.

 Screening individuals and offering early intervention to those at risk has been shown to be an effective strategy to mitigate the impact of a range of conditions, including traumatic events, acute back pain, traumatic brain injury, anxiety and depression.

 Our psychologists are able to work with doctors, insurers and case managers to screen for, and identify, those who are most likely to be at risk of a slower than expected recovery.
 We are then able to intervene in psychological and physical treatment early to support an improved recovery.

 We guide our clients through identifying how their emotions, behaviours, body and thought patterns are interconnected and can influence their health outcomes.
 Our psychologists are experienced in assisting individuals to move from a low level of functioning, through to thinking about reinvesting in their lives and preparing for employment – to taking the actions required to return to work and re-engage in life.

 We’re highly skilled in the area of assisting individuals with chronic pain and illness with injury acceptance, trauma and providing high quality treatment within various schemes and systems.

 The Mind Movement program understands that psychological injuries often occur secondary to physical injuries, and because of this we offer psychological treatment alone or with the support of other allied support.